Muisca: The Spanish conquest

+The conquest of the Muisca began with Gonzalo Jiménez de Quesada's 1536 expedition up the Magdalena River into the Colombian highlands.
+There his men encountered the thriving expanse of rich villages spread across a lush plateau.
+The conquistadors proceeded to loot the Muisca's temples and capture their leaders, holding them for ransom to extract their whereabouts of their gold.

 Rivalries between the zaque and the zipa were taken advantage of by the Spaniards as they conquered the heart of what would be Colombia.
-Some of them, such as Sebastián de Belalcázar, Gonzalo Jiménez de Quesada, and Nicolás de Federman, interested in locating El Dorado, discovered the rich plains of Cundinamarca and Boyacá.
-The presence of the Spaniards gave hope to both sovereigns that, were they to make one Confederation, could prevail in a war against the Spaniards.
+The presence of the Spaniards gave hope to both sovereigns that, were they to make one Confederation, they could prevail in a war against the Spaniards.
 But the Spaniards prevailed.
 The reaction of the chief leaders and the people did little to change the destiny of the Confederations.
 The Spanish executed the last Muisca sovereigns, Sagipa and Aquiminzaque, in 1539 and 1540 respectively.

+In 1539, two other expeditions converged on the territory of the Muisca, led by Sebastián de Belalcázar and Nicolás de Federman, who were also searching for lands rich in gold.
+Despite Jiménez's early arrival, each tried to lay claim to the region.
+The three leaders traveled back to Spain together to have the dispute adjudicated in court.

-In 1542 Gonzalo Suárez Rendón finally put down the last resistance and the territories of the Confederations were shared by Belalcazar, Federmann, and De Quesada.
-Later the Spanish Crown would elect De Quesada as the man in charge, with the title adelantado de los cabildos de Santa Fe y Tunja.
+In 1542 Gonzalo Suárez Rendón finally put down the last resistance.
+The territories of the Confederations were distributed as encomiendas among the soldiers of Belalcazar, Federmann, and Jiménez De Quesada.
+Later the Spanish Crown would elect Jiménez as the mayor of Bogotá, with the title adelantado de los cabildos de Santa Fe y Tunja.
+Bogotá would later become the capital of the Spaniard's New Kingdom of Granada.

 Last Muisca sovereigns

 Under the colonial regime

 When the Muisca structure disappeared under the Spanish Conquest, the territory of the Confederations of the zaque and zipa were included in a new political division within the Spanish colonies in America.
 The territory of the Muisca, located in a fertile plain of the Colombian Andes that contributed to make one of the most advanced South American civilizations, became part of the colonial region named Nuevo Reino de Granada.
-The priests and nobility of the Muisca were eliminated.
-Only the Capitanias remained.
 Much information about the Muisca culture was gathered by the Spanish administration and by authors such as Pedro de Aguado and Lucas Fernández de Piedrahita.
-The Spaniards created indigenous areas to keep the survivors, who were obligated to work the land for them under the quasi-genocidal encomienda system.
-The colonial era contributed to the importance of Bogotá, and people from the area would play an important role in the fights for independence and republican consolidation.
-The wars of independence of three nations (Colombia with Panamá, Venezuela, and Ecuador) were led by the descendants of aboriginals; Spaniard-affiliated elites were forcibly deported after independence.
+The viceregal era contributed to the importance of Bogotá, and people from the area would play an important role in the fights for independence and republican consolidation.